 Tip: For online safety tips and tools, visit our Safety Center.

 Set a PIN, password, or pattern

-You can help secure your device by setting a screen lock with a PIN, password, or pattern.
-When you turn on your device or wake up its screen, you’ll need to enter your PIN, pattern, or password to unlock it.
-On most Android devices, tap Settings Security Screen lock.
+You can help secure your phone by setting a screen lock with a PIN, password, or pattern.
+When you turn on your phone or wake up its screen, you’ll need to enter your PIN, pattern, or password to unlock it.
+On many phones, tap Settings Security Screen lock.